FILE <bc-25.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 elevate one's understanding to the "educated empiricism" of Coppel

-is ever more room for additional information about the natural enemies of a
+there is ever more room for additional information about the natural enemies

-given host to help the foreign explorer, it is becoming increasingly possible
+of a given host to help the foreign explorer, it is becoming increasingly

-to appraise performance in nature.
-This knowledge comes from a combination of
+possible to appraise performance in nature.
+This knowledge comes from a

-laboratory and field studies both in the places of origin of the respective
+combination of laboratory and field studies both in the places of origin of

-natural enemies and at their introduction sites.
-For example, in
+the respective natural enemies and at their introduction sites.
+For example,

-the parasitoids attacking endophilous synanthropic flies, we find the species
+in the parasitoids attacking endophilous synanthropic flies, we find the

-naturally distributed within certain ecological zones.
-Cooler, more humid
+species naturally distributed within certain ecological zones.
+Cooler, more

-environments harbor different species and strains than those found in hot and
+humid environments harbor different species and strains than those found in

-drier areas.
-Marked seasonal abundance, host and microhabitat preferences are
+hot and drier areas.
+Marked seasonal abundance, host and microhabitat

 possible to estimate which species is best suited for biological control in a